AngleProtocol/angle-docs/new-module/vaults/liquidations.md

 \texttt{HF = CR * CF} \\ \texttt{HF} = 160/100 * 2/3 = 1.07
 $$

-If this health factor goes below 1, it means that the value of the collateral backing the stablecoin is too low compared to what was defined by the protocol and the position can get liquidated.
+If this health factor goes below 1, it means that the value of the collateral backing the stablecoin is too low compared to what was defined by the protocol and the position can get liquidated, like in the example below.

 ### What happens to a position getting liquidated